-1.11.
+1.12.
 Feasibility Parameters

-Tables 5 and 6 introduce the feasibility parameters of the overland and sea portions of a double-track route 1 km long, respectively, Tables 7 and 8 show their total costs.
+Tables 5 and 6 introduce the feasibility parameters of the flat land and mountainous portions of a double-track route 1 km long, respectively, Tables 7 and 8 show their total costs.

-The following aggregate prices were used to evaluate the cost of structures: metallic structures depending upon their complexity and steel grade - 1,500...5,000 US \$/t; aluminium structures - 5,000 US \$/t; reinforced concrete structures - 750...1,000 US \$/m3, US\$ 500 per cubic meter of monolith reinforced concrete (for the sea portion).
-Fifteen intermediate stations have been projected each US\$ 5 million.
-The cost of terminals (17) and service buildings was estimated 3,000 US \$ per m2 of the area (general construction works plus engineering and technological equipment), 1,500 US \$/m2 of the area of garages (workshops) and 1,000 US \$ per sq.m of the territory of cargo terminals (12).
+The following aggregate prices were used to evaluate the cost of structures: metallic structures depending upon their complexity and steel grade - 1,500...5,000 US /t; aluminium structures - 5,000 US /t; reinforced concrete structures - 750...1,000 US /m3, US 500 per cubic meter of monolith reinforced concrete.
+The average price of materials and structures for mountainous portions of the route is increased by 25 - 50%.
+Sixteen intermediate stations have been projected each US 5 million.
+The cost of terminals (14) and service buildings was estimated 3,000 US \$ per m of the area (general construction works plus engineering and technological equipment), 1,500 US \$/m2 of the area of garages (workshops) and 1,000 US \$ per sq.m of the territory of cargo terminals (9).

-The cost of a double-route track will be US\$ 1.1 million for the overland portion and 8.7 million for the sea portion per km, the total of the complete 3,140 km route together with its infrastructure is US\$ 6,400 millions, including 4,800 million for the overland portion (3,000 km) and 1,600 million for the sea portion (140 km).
+The cost of a double-route track will be US\$ 1.1 million for the flat land portions and 2.05 million for the mountainous portions per km, the total of the complete 1,125 km route together with its infrastructure is US\$ 2,480 million, including 1,710 million directly for the STS route and 770 million for infrastructure.

 Table 9 lists the major feasibility indicators, Table 10 lists the costs of transportation (the cost of transportation of one passenger and a ton of cargo).
-The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US $kW \times h$; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.
+The following parameters unlisted in the Tables were used for the estimates: cost of electrical energy - 0.05 US kWh; returns yielded by the transport system: 80% from the passenger traffic and 20% from the cargo traffic.

-The cost of transportation of a passenger over a distance of 2,880 km from Beijing to Hongkong at an average passenger traffic 50,000 passengers during 24 hours will amount to 30.63 US\$, one ton of cargo

-(at 100,000 tons during 24 hours) will cost 9.55 US\$.
-The transport system will yield a profit of 340 mln US\$ a year.
+The cost of transportation of a passenger over a distance of 405 km from Taipei to Oluanpi at an average passenger traffic 50,000 passengers during 24 hours will amount to 5.12 US\$, one ton of cargo (at 100,000 tons during 24 hours) will cost 1.42 US\$.
+The whole transport system will yield a profit of 140 mln US\$ a year.

-The profit can be increased significantly by raising the price of tickets to 70 US\$ (the price of railway tickets).
-It will yield an additional profit of 660 mln US\$ (at 50,000 passengers during 24 hours).
+The profit can be increased significantly by raising the indicated price of tickets to 10 US\$ (the price of railway tickets).
+It will yield an additional profit of 250 mln US\$ per year (at 50,000 passengers during 24 hours).
 The transport system will pay back its cost during 6.4 years.
 With passenger traffic 100 thous. per day the route will pay back within 3 years.
 Cheap traffic along the transport system is due to its low cost (below the cost of a railway of the same length) and insignificant specific energy consumption for traction (for example, a STS vehicle, under other equal conditions, is cheaper than a car 12 times when estimated per passenger, including 3 times due to improved aerodynamics, 2 times due to a greater efficiency of the motor and 2 times due to a greater passenger capacity) because a 10-seat vehicle can reach the speed 300 km/h with a motor just 80 kW.
-Also, it has been projected that the entire route will be self-sufficient for 80% from passenger traffic, therefore to deliver a ton of crude from mainland China to Taiwan will be cheaper than along a pipeline.
 The cost of transportation can be reduced still more if individual power plants are erected along the route which can generate energy cheaper than 0.05 US\$/kW envisaged by the project.